 Visitors to this exhibition will be encouraged to draw horses of their own and add to the gallery space, with each new drawing growing the exhibition strengthening a positive feedback look that would encourage more people to draw.

-Dan Wahl is an artist and writer from the prairie land
+Dan Wahl is an artist and writer from the prairie land of southwest Minnesota.

 No Records Found

 Sorry, no records were found.
 Please adjust your search criteria and try again.